 The urgent care center usually has medications on hand.
 Meaning you may not have to stop by the pharmacy to get that prescription filled.

-Situations that would be considered urgent in nature but not life-threatening are opportunities to utilize an urgent care center.
+Situations that would be considered urgent but not life-threatening are opportunities to utilize an urgent care center.

 Over and above the cost-saving features of the urgent care center, you can rely on them to be open earlier, later, the weekend and holidays.

-It’s really no wonder the baby boomer generation has found great value in the use of urgent care facilities in lieu of over-utilizing the emergency room.
+It’s no wonder the baby boomer generation has found great value in the use of urgent care facilities instead of over-utilizing the emergency room.

 Do Urgent Care Facilities Accept Medicare

-Yes, most urgent care facilities do accept Original Medicare.
-If the urgent care facility accepts Original Medicare, they will also accept your Medigap plan.
+Yes, most urgent care facilities do accept Medicare.
+If the urgent care facility accepts Medicare, they will also take your Medigap plan.

-Occasionally a Medicare beneficiary may come across an urgent care center that accepts Original Medicare but is out of network with the persons Medicare Advantage plan.
-It’s important to ask the facility each time, before receiving treatment.
+Occasionally a recipient comes across an urgent care center that accepts Medicare but is out of network with the Advantage plan.
+It’s essential to ask the facility each time before getting treatment.

 How Much Does Medicare Pay for an Urgent Care Visit

-An urgent care visit is payable under Medicare Part B, the medical insurance portion of your coverage.
-Part B has a yearly deductible and after that’s satisfied, Medicare pays 80%.
+An urgent care visit is payable under Part B, the medical insurance portion of your coverage.
+Part B has a yearly deductible, and after that, Medicare pays 80%.

 Can I Get Reimbursed if the Urgent Care Center Doesn’t Take Medicare

-Medicare will cover services received at an urgent care center.
-However, if the physician has opted out of Medicare, they may ask you to sign a contracted stating you won’t bill Medicare.
+Medicare will cover services at an urgent care center.
+However, if the doctor has opted out, they may ask you to sign a contract stating you won’t bill Medicare.

-According to Federal regulation 40.28, passed in 2013 even opt out physicians will have to provide emergency and urgent care and then complete additional paperwork to get paid by Medicare.
+According to Federal regulation 40.28, passed in 2013, even opt-out doctors will have to provide urgent care and then complete additional paperwork to get paid by Medicare.
 Medicare will pay based on this regulation.